jdutant/docker-ojs/README.md

 This repository has two branches:

 * `main`: creates a temporary local OJS application.
-* `persistent`: creates a local persistent OJS application: database, plugins, files etc. are preserved.
-Some set-up is needed to use that branch, see below.
+* `persistent`: creates a local persistent OJS application: database and article files. are preserved.
+Some set-up is needed to use that branch, see below. *Plugins and their settings are not preserved*.

 ## Usage notes